hackfoldr/hackfoldr/README.md

 # Google API key

-To use the google APIs client to query YouTube Data API and check live status of Youtube videos, you need to apply Google API Key for browser applications at [https://code.google.com/apis/console#:access](https://code.google.com/apis/console#:access).
-After getting your API key, you have to create app/developer-key.ls.
-See app/developer-key.ls.example as an example.
+To use the google APIs client to query YouTube Data API and check live status of Youtube videos, you need to apply your own Google API Key for browser applications at [https://code.google.com/apis/console#:access](https://code.google.com/apis/console#:access).
+After getting your API key, commit it into app/config.jsenv

 # CC0 1.0 Universal